H4kor/dungeon-planner/docs/docs/user-guide/first_chamber.md

 A chamber is more than a shape.
 When you select the chamber (either in the list or by using the select tool) the details will be opened on the left side.
-Here you can change the name and description of the chamber.
+Here you can change the name and notes of the chamber.
-Name and description will be used in the PDF Export.
+Name and notes will be used in the PDF Export.

 You can also mark the chamber as "hidden".
 This will change the outline in the editor to a dashed line.